noaa-ocs-hydrography/kluster/HSTB/kluster/docbuild/_sources/quickstart/index.rst.txt

 Head to the `Kluster releases section <https://github.com/noaa-ocs-hydrography/kluster/releases>`_ to get the Kluster zip file for the version you want.
 Use the latest unless you are after a specific version.
 Unzip the file and run the kluster_main.exe to start Kluster.

+If you want to start Kluster from source, run "python -m HSTB.kluster" from the shell after activating your conda environment.

 Let's Process!
 --------------